5 Cabo Travel Tips You Need to Know

 Get Ready for Water and Sun

 As a coastal city near the equator, Cabo has ocean waters and sunlight to spare.
-Both can cause difficulties for travelers that don’t come prepared.
+Both can cause difficulties for travelers who don't come prepared.
 Knowing how to swim is essential for any Cabo visit.

 Listening to lifeguards and staying clear of dangerous waters will help keep you safe during beach visits.
 Check the tides and weather report before going swimming, and always heed posted signs near the beach.
-For more information, don't miss out this list of the best 7 beaches to swim in Cabo.
+For more information, don't miss out on this list of the best 7 beaches to swim in Cabo.

 Swimmable beaches in Cabo